Sooke to Port Renfrew: A Day Tour to Experience the Rugged Pacific Coast on Vancouver Island, British Columbia

 Continuing on Highway 14 to Port Renfrew, the next stop is Juan de Fuca Provincial Park.
 The park has four main areas: China Beach day use, China Beach Campground, the Juan de Fuca Marine Trail and Botanical Beach.
 Originally the trail was a lifesaving link from the graveyard of the Pacific that saw many shipwrecks along this coastal area.

-China Beach day use and campground is at Kilometer 35 from Sooke.
+China Beach day use is at Kilometer 35 from Sooke.
 The trail to China Beach starts at the end of the parking lot to the left of the entrance road.
 Although a bit of steep walk down it’s about 15 minutes along a wide and well maintained path to the beach.
 Enjoy the Sitka spruce, Douglas fir and cedar trees along the trail and when walking the beach watch for seals, sea lions and whales.
 This park is also a trail head for the Juan De Fuca Marine Trail that extends 47 kilometres to Port Renfrew.

 For a stunning panoramic view of the Olympic Mountains in Washington State and Juan de Fuca Strait, take the North Main logging road right across from the entrance to China Beach day use.
 Proceed carefully up this active logging road for 2.2 kilometers and turn off the main road for about 100 meters.
 Although narrow there is sufficient space to turn around and return to Highway 14.
 Enjoy the views high above the water!
 Return down the logging road and turn right to Port Renfrew.